The Limited: History

 The 1990s included the initial development of the Limited Too (which was renamed Justice in 2008), Bath & Body Works, Structure, and Victoria's Secret Beauty.
 Galyan's, a sporting goods store, was also purchased.
 Later in 1998, several Bath & Body Works stores were converted to The White Barn Candle Company stores to begin a home fragrance brand.

 On August 3, 2007, Limited Brands transferred 75% ownership of its flagship Limited chain to buyout firm Sun Capital Partners Inc. In 2010, the remaining shares were sold to Sun Capital Partners Inc.

 In 2013, Diane Ellis, president and chief operating officer of Brooks Brothers, became the CEO of The Limited.
-In October 2016, she then left The Limited to join Chico's leaving CFO John Buell to serve as interim CEO.
+In October 2016, after a series of challenges, she oversaw the closing of The Limited's New York design studio, and eventually left to join Chico's, leaving CFO John Buell to serve as interim CEO.

-At the end of 2016, The Limited laid off a significant portion of its corporate workforce and women's fashion brand Altar'd State announced John Buell would be joining their team as CFO.
-As of the end of 2016, The Limited stores began selling inventory at significant discounts, with some news outlets reporting financial troubles for the chain.
-In January 2017, The Limited announced that it would be closing all 250 of its stores, cutting 4,000 jobs.
-At the time of this announcement, the company said it would continue to sell apparel online.
-On January 17, The Limited announced it was filing for Chapter 11 bankruptcy protection.
+In January 2017, The Limited announced that the brand was exploring a potential sale with potential suitors, the brand said it would continue to sell apparel through its digital store.

 In February 2017, the brand was purchased by Sycamore Partners.
-Belk, Inc., a Southern department store in the Sycamore portfolio, became the exclusive distributor for The Limited in September 2017.
-The Limited products were again available for purchase through Belk online in October 2017 and via The Limited brand online.
+The Limited began being sold exclusively at Belk, Inc., a Southern department store in the Sycamore portfolio.
+The Limited products are also available for purchase through Belk online.